sinistersnare/aams/README.md

 That way, I can do a static analysis of it, and perform real optimizations on it.
 This is a a stretch goal, but I think it's doable!

-* Right now, continuations dont take value stores.
-Is there some weird behavior that can come about if a value is mutated with `set!` and then when its time to read the continuation, a wrong value is propogated?
-* In rust code, use a `KAddr` type for the KStore?
-Better typesafety.

 ## Bibliography ##

 - Abstracting Abstract Machines (AAM)